morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 function anytime.

-- 6.1 rewrite adding three turtles and a turtle with the name :neo
+- 6.1 define a function to add three turtles and a turtle with the name :neo

 Since we already have :trinity, we are going to add a couple of smiths and :neo in the end.
 Then, we will have five turtles.